ooni/netx/DESIGN.md

 func (c *Client) ForceSpecificSNI(sni string) error
 ```

-We have already discussed `SetCABundle` and `ForceSpecificSNI`.
-As
+`SetCABundle` and `ForceSpecificSNI` behave exactly like the namesake
+methods of `httpx.Client`.

-far as `ConfigureDNS` is concerned it will work as follows:
+As far as `ConfigureDNS` is concerned it will work as follows:

 * when `network` is `"system"`, the system resolver will be
 used and no low-level events pertaining to the DNS will be